-The same applies for sites like Reddit and Quora, where you can follow topics specifics to your brand or vertical and quickly get noticed for being knowledgeable, thoughtful, and empathetic in answering others’ questions or helping to drive the discussion.
+The same applies to sites like Reddit and Quora, where you can follow topics specific to your brand or vertical and quickly get noticed for being knowledgeable, thoughtful, and empathetic in answering others’ questions or helping to drive the discussion.

 The SEO subreddit is very popular, frequented by many of the big names in SEO.